A3itor/Btc_trans_toy_parser/README.md

 # Bitcoin

 This small project is the result of the final assignment from "Programming for Data Science" from UOC.
 It parses raw .json generated files that contain data from bitcoin blocks and transactions and extracts some information afterwards.
+It is a toy tool only meant to get comfortable programming and debugging with an IDE

 ## Author